Lephar/Sketchbook/README.md

 # Game
-Playground to get experience on pathfinding algorithms, camera rotation and collisions for a game
+My personal playground to get experience on pathfinding, camera rotation and collision algorithms